TIME DEBTOR? What the heck?

 And, if there’s anything my mom and dad taught me about this life, it’s that WE DO HAVE TIME.

 The key is that each of us–rich or poor, young or old–has to consciously choose to take the time we’re given and convert it into moments, hours, and a lifetime spent wisely.

 It’s taken me YEARS to stop losing time to people, habits, and things that drained me.
 But it didn’t have to be so hard, so bloody confusing.
 The information, resources, and download I’m about to send you changed everything for me, and I believe they will for you, too.

-I’m so grateful you’ve spent your valuable time with me here, and can’t wait to see you on the other side.
+I’m so grateful you’ve spent your valuable time with me here.

 P.S.
-Once you sign up, I’ll also be in touch from time to time about new tips and resources I’ve found (or will find) helpful.
-I know your time is precious, so I won’t write too often, but when I do, I’ll send you the very best of what I’ve got.
-This could include ways people are using the app to bring more love and freedom to their lives; a link to my TEDWomen talk on Time Debting when it’s available, and information on the future release date of my memoir, My Midlife Mess: A Magical, Modern-Day Mop-Up Tale (which includes a deeper–and hopefully humorous/entertaining dive into becoming a RECOVERING time debtor:).
+Once you sign up, I’ll also be in touch every once in a while about new tips and resources I’ve found (or will find) helpful.
+I know your time is precious, so I won’t write often, but when I do, I’ll send you the very best of what I’ve got.
+This could include ways people are using the app to bring more love and freedom to their lives, and information on the future release date of my memoir, My Midlife Mess: A Magical, Modern-Day Mop-Up Tale (which includes a deeper–and hopefully humorous/entertaining–dive into the process of becoming a RECOVERING time debtor:).
 Yay!

 This free, downloadable and printable log will get you started right away.

 Fill out the form below, and we’ll send you the log.
 We respect and honor your privacy and will never SPAM you.